 A unity candle flame represents two people coming together as one.
 But there is no Biblical requirement for a “unity candle” moment.
 The whole concept of marriage is about unity so anything else is just added or extra!

-Sometimes you might see other symbolic moments representing unity in a Christian wedding ceremony such as foot washing, Bible signing, sand pouring, knot tying, communion or other creative ways brides have discovered.
+Sometimes you might see other symbolic moments representing unity in a Christian wedding ceremony such as foot washing, Bible signing, sand pouring, knot tying, communion, cross puzzle or other creative ways brides have discovered.

 You can have a simple Christian ceremony without breaking in the flow of the service with a unity moment and you will be just as married in God’s eyes!